Viper Documentation

 | Total portfolio | Hero USD figure summing native + stable + position values across every chain. |

-| Fee tier | Your current fee rate (0.25% standard or 0.2% with referral).
-Shows "custom" if you have an admin override. |
+| Eligible spot fee tier | Your current eligible spot rate (0.25% standard or 0.20% with a referral relationship).
+Shows "custom" if you have a lower rate. |

 | Referral link | Your unique referral link to share with others. |